victoris93/gcn_brain_decoding/README.md

 The initial model is described [here](https://main-educational.github.io/brain_encoding_decoding/gcn_decoding.html)

-# Running models on a Slurm cluster
+## III.
+Running models on a Slurm cluster

-Depending on which parameter you wish to optimize (loss, number of graph filters, etc.) use the following command:
+Depending on the parameter you wish to optimize (loss, number of graph filters, etc.) use the following command:
 `sbatch --array=1-$(sed -n '$=' model_args_[parameter].txt) -o ./logs/ModelTraining-%j.out --job-name=ModelTraining -p short --constraint="skl-compat" --cpus-per-task=2 --requeue job_gcn_train.sh model_args_[parameter].txt`

-Each parameter has a separate .txt file which contains arguments which are identical except for the one we are trying to optimize.
-E.g., in `model_args_loss.txt`, loss function changes each time we train a model.
+Each parameter has a separate .txt file where only the concerned parameter changes.
+E.g., in `model_args_loss.txt`, loss function changes each time we train a model, but the rest of parameters remain the same.